Quantized plastic deformation: Case study

 \section{Case study}

 We now discuss the outcomes of our computational experiments{,} which were performed under several realizations of quenched disorder. {Some of the} results are presented {after} averaging over the disorder.
-For comparison with CP, the results are presented in the coarse-grained form with the volumetric averaging $\langle f \rangle= (1/N) \sum_{j=1}^{N} {f_j}$, performed over the $N$ elements constituting the computational domain.

 An initially-square domain was divided into $N=n \times n $ square cells with the linear side scale $h_0=1\mu m$.
 The spatial resolution was set by the system size $n=100$.
 The affine deformation \eqref{eq21fh} was applied incrementally to the nodes on the boundary of the computational domain (the four edges of the square computational box).
-The loading was updated with $\alpha_{l+1}=\alpha_l+\Delta\alpha, $ starting from $ \alpha_0=0 $ (unloaded sample) up to $\alpha=1$ (developed plasticity), with the {value} of the increment $\Delta{\alpha}= 2\times10^{-4}$ operative after the yield at $\alpha=0.5$. {Such a} value of the increment was found {to be} sufficient{ly small} to fully resolve intermittent plastic avalanches.
+The loading was updated with $\alpha_{l+1}=\alpha_l+\Delta\alpha, $ starting from $ \alpha_0=0 $ (unloaded sample) up to $\alpha=1$ (developed plasticity), with the {value} of the increment $\Delta{\alpha}= 2\times10^{-4}$ operative after the yield at $\alpha=0.5$. {Such a} value of the increment was found {to be} sufficient{ly small} to both fully resolve intermittent plastic avalanches and provide the convergence of the numerical algorithm.

 \paragraph{Macroscopic constitutive response} In Fig. \ref{FigProfs}(a) we show the strain dependence of the coarse-grained energy density $\langle\psi\rangle$.
-The loading parameter $\alpha$, introduced in \eqref{eq21fh} and \eqref{eqappld2}, is changing quasi-statically and at each value of this parameter a locally stable equilibrium state is reached as a result of energy minimization with respect to elastic and plastic degrees of freedom.
-For the same loading protocol we show in Fig. \ref{FigProfs}(b) the concurrent strain-induced evolution of the coarse-grained {1st} Piola-Kirchhoff stress tensor represented by the component $\langle P_{12}\rangle$, which is conjugate to the varying component of the applied distortion \eqref{eqappld2}. {Note also that such volume-averaged stress coincides with the corresponding numerical derivative of the coarse-grained energy with respect to the global shear strain $\alpha$}.
+The loading parameter $\alpha$, introduced in \eqref{eq21fh} and \eqref{eqappld2}, is changing quasistatically and at each value of this parameter a locally stable equilibrium state is reached as a result of energy minimization with respect to elastic and plastic degrees of freedom.
+For the same loading protocol we show in Fig. \ref{FigProfs}(b) the concurrent strain-induced evolution of the coarse-grained {1st} Piola-Kirchhoff stress tensor represented by the component $\langle P_{12}\rangle$, which is conjugate to the varying component of the applied distortion \eqref{eqappld2}.